nheijmans/malzoo/README.md

 #Usage
 See this [Wiki page](https://github.com/nheijmans/MalZoo/wiki/Installation-and-configuration#usage) on how to use Malzoo

+#Currently being developed
+- AWS CloudFormation script to deploy Malzoo in AWS
+- Make parts serverless for Cloud computing
+- Create new modules for threat intelligence context

 #Credit
 Special thanks goes to the Viper project (http://viper.li).
 I learned alot about how to automate malware analyse by this project.
 Also a big thanks to all the developers of the modules and software used and making it available for everyone to use.